angrybacon/doomsday-wiki/markdown/chapters/entombsday/playing-the-deck.md

 ## Sideboarding

 Despite being a deck with a transformational sideboard plan, Entombsday does not need to *transform* in every post-board game.
-This guide will not tell you which plan to use in a given matchup, as the legacy meta is constantly changing and this guide would be outdated as soon as it is posted.
-It will outline some general guidelines of which plan is better against which hate pieces.
+This guide will not tell you which plan to use in a given matchup, as the Legacy meta is constantly changing and such a guide would be outdated as soon as it is posted.
+Instead, it will outline some general guidelines of which plan is better against which hate pieces.
 Strong knowledge of the meta and each archetype's gameplan and common sideboarding will serve you well here.

 When *transforming*, the general sideboard plan is: